 If your trailer has brakes, you must install a coupling or a flexible hose section for the brake line that runs through the trailer frame.
 The tongue section cannot be folded back for storage without this feature because the brake line will collapse and break.
 Check into this with a local trailer repair shop before attempting to install the folding coupler kit.

-Here are six ways to make theft of your trailer more difficult this winter and they don’t require a lot of $$$ if your trailer is parked at your house.
+Ways to make theft of your trailer more difficult this winter and they don't require a lot of $$$